Colin-b/pytest_httpx/README.md

 If all responses are not sent back during test execution, the test case will fail at teardown.

-Default response is a 200 (OK) without any body for a GET request on the provided URL using HTTP/1.1 protocol version.
+Default response is a HTTP/1.1 200 (OK) without any body.

 ### How response is selected

-Default matching is performed on the full URL, query parameters included and the HTTP method.

-Registration order is kept while checking what response to send.

-In case more than one response match request, the first one not yet sent will be sent.
+In case more than one response match request, the first one not yet sent (according to the registration order) will be sent.

-In case all matching responses have been sent, the last registered one will be sent.
+In case all matching responses have been sent, the last one (according to the registration order) will be sent.

+You can add criteria so that response will be sent only in case of a more specific matching.

-#### Providing URL
+#### Matching on URL

-URL can either be a string, a python re.Pattern instance or a httpx.URL instance.
+`url` parameter can either be a string, a python re.Pattern instance or a httpx.URL instance.

+Matching is performed on the full URL, query parameters included.

+#### Matching on HTTP method

+`method` parameter must be a string.
+It will be upper cased so it can be provided lower cased.

+Matching is performed on equality.

 ### Add JSON response